ASML Holding's Options Frenzy: What You Need to Know

 Predicted Price Range

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $600.0 to $960.0 for ASML Holding over the recent three months.
+Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $580.0 to $800.0 for ASML Holding over the last 3 months.

 Noteworthy Options Activity: